gensyn-ai/repops-demo/README.md

 # repops-demo

-## RepOps Summary
+## RepOps
-Imagine a world where your deep learning experiments deliver bit-for-bit identical results—no matter the hardware, no matter the run.
-RepOps is the specialized library that makes this a reality.
-Designed to facilitate deterministic, reproducible outcomes, RepOps eliminates the chaos of hardware-induced variability in training and inference.
-For technical minds obsessed with trustless verification, control, consistency, and verifiable systems, RepOps isn’t just a tool — it’s the foundation for next-level ML reliability across CPUs, GPUs, and beyond for training and inference tasks.
+Reproducible Operators (RepOps) is a library that ensures bitwise reproducibility of ML operations across different hardware.
+It solves the “nondeterminism” issue, where ML programs will often produce different outputs if they are executed on different devices.
+It works by controlling the order of floating point operations performed on all hardware, such that outputs will be bitwise identical, regardless of the device.
+This unlocks various use cases, including ML verification among untrusted nodes, reproducibility within academic research, and more.

 ## Prerequisites
 * Disk space upto 20GB
 * Docker (verify with `docker run hello-world`)
 * An Nvidia GPU (optional, but preferred, with CC 7.0-9.0).
 Drivers should support Cuda 12.6 at minimum (560.28.03)

-## Unleashing the Demo: From Hugging Face to Hardware Harmony
-This isn’t just a demo—it’s a front-row seat to the future of ML pipelines.
-We’ll take a Hugging Face model, lower it to RepOps, courtesy of the Gensyn workflow.
-After model conversion, the demo will execute inference on your hardware — starting with your CPU and flexing to an Nvidia GPU if you’ve got one handy.
-The payoff?
-A hashed output tensor that’s guaranteed to match, bit-for-bit, across any compatible hardware you throw at it.
-Different hardware, same model, same inputs, same hash—every time.
-It’s the bedrock of Gensyn’s verification system, ensuring trust and repeatability in distributed ML workloads.

-Ready to see it in action?
-Here’s how to fire up inference with the CausalLM variant of Llama 3.2-1B-Instruct:

-All you have to do is run: `sh run_docker_image.sh`

-Experiment with different CPUs or GPUs.
-The hash won’t flinch.
-That’s the RepOps promise — determinism you can bank on, building for trustless verifiable distributed ML.

-## Known Targets Supported by the Demo
+## Formally supported targets
-We support a variety of hardware targets including CPUs and Nvidia GPUs (CC 7.5+) for the demo.
+We formally support a variety of hardware targets including CPUs and Nvidia GPUs (CC 7.5+) for the demo.
 This list includes:
 * x86_64
 * arm64
 * T4
 * V100
 * A100
 * RTX 3090

-* H100
-* H200
+## Instructions

+Run:

+ `sh run_docker_image.sh`

 ## Cleanup
 Once you are done with the demo, feel free to delete the llama-volume with `docker volume rm llama-volume`